ericrommel/python_test_automation_book/weeks/week04/week04.md

 ---

-## 4.1 OOP Basics
+## 4.1 `OOP` Basics

 ## 4.1.1 Classes and Objects

 A `class` is a blueprint (contract or plan) for creating objects, defining the attributes (properties or data) and methods (behavior) that its objects will have.

-We can think of a `class` as an abstraction of real-world entities.
+We can think of a `class` as an abstraction of real-world entities - one of the core principles of `Object-Oriented Programming` (`OOP`).

+Abstraction involves simplifying complex systems by modeling classes that represent real-world entities while hiding unnecessary details.
+By defining a `class`, we focus only on the attributes and behaviors that are relevant to the program, leaving out irrelevant complexities.
+For instance, when creating a `Car` class, we only include essential attributes like `make`, `model`, and `year`, as well as key behaviors (methods) like `displaying information`, rather than every possible detail of a real car.
+This abstraction makes the code more understandable and maintainable.

+When we create a new `class`, we're also defining a new type of object in Python, giving us a custom data type to represent specific entities in our code.

 An `object` is an instance of a class, representing a concrete implementation of that blueprint.
 In Python, every `object` is created from a `class`.
 While all objects of a `class` share the same structure (attributes and methods), each instance can hold unique values for those attributes, allowing different instances to represent different data.